NathanHandley/mod-multi-class/README.md

 - See Classes: See all of your classes and properties with the '.class info'

 ## Installation
+You must have a core version updated to at least changeset [4321b8a](https://github.com/azerothcore/azerothcore-wotlk/commit/4321b8a4dee98fce5f7b66dae43afa44b5c22a12)
 Install the same as any other standard installation.
 See https://www.azerothcore.org/wiki/installation

-You MUST have the changes in this branch until the core is updated: https://github.com/NathanHandley/azerothcore-wotlk/tree/PlayerPreLogout

 ## Credits
 *  [Nathan Handley: Writing this module](https://github.com/NathanHandley)